Command-line switches that you can use to open the GUI Windows Explorer (Explorer.exe).

 Explorer.exe is normally found in the Windows folder, typically C:\Windows\Explorer.exe

-Current versions of Windows no longer allow the use of variables such as %username% in a shortcut target executable, but you can pass a variable as a parameter to Explorer.exe making it possible to build shortcuts which open explorer at a path that's dependent on the variables current value.
+Current versions of Windows no longer allow the use of variables such as %username% in a shortcut target executable, but you can pass a variable as a parameter to Explorer.exe making it possible to build shortcuts which open explorer at a given path.
 A kind of poor mans folder redirection.

 Open a Windows Explorer window at the current directory: